trevormorgan/git-katas/basic-stashing/README.md

    2. What work do you have staged ?
    3. What does the commit log look like ?
    4. What does the stash list look like ?
-3. Fix the typos in bug.txt on master and commit your changes.
+3. Fix the typos in bug.txt on main and commit your changes.
-4. Now to get back to your work, apply the stash to master.
+4. Now to get back to your work, apply the stash to main.
    1. What work do you have in the working directory?
    2. What work do you have staged ?
    >*Oops.
 All our changes are unstaged now.
 This may be undesirable and unexpected*
 5. Undo our changes with `git reset --hard HEAD`.
 This is an unsafe command as it will remove files from your index and working directory permanently, but we have our changes safely stashed so we're ok.
 Review the [reset](reset/README.md) kata if you're unsure of what happens here.
-6. Apply the stash to master with the `--index` option.
+6. Apply the stash to main with the `--index` option.
    1. What work do you have in the working directory?
    2. What work do you have staged ?
    >*Ok, back to where we were!*